SowrishKarthick/ThermalPowerPlant-Modeling/README.md

 - Sanity checks: energy balance (fuel energy vs electrical export), inventory non-negativity, KPI ranges (cost per MWh positive), and dashboard loading for each new run.

 ## 10. Roadmap
+- Improve The modeling accuracy of the Subsystems by choosing appropriate plant dynamics.
 - Add carbon capture subsystem with associated dynamics and cost streams.
 - Introduce optimisation/RL controllers for fuel and feedwater scheduling.
 - Export Parquet archives with run indices to accelerate analytics on large batches.